Yoga: A Pelvic Health Solution

 The respiratory diaphragm and the structures of the vocal diaphragm work together to produce sound.
-On an exhalation, the respiratory diaphragm ascends and the air is pushed out through the voice box.
-This allows the vocal folds to vibrate and produce sound.
+On an exhalation, the respiratory diaphragm ascends, and the air is pushed out through the voice box.
+This allows the vocal colds to vibrate and produce sound.

-The quality of our voice, the volume, and the projection can depend on a variety of factors, including our breathing system.
-Recall that the PF moves in timing with the respiratory diaphragm, and both can influence the quality and mechanics of the exhalation, therefore contributing to our voice!
+The quality, volume, and projection of our voice can depend on our breathing system.
+Recall that the pelvic floor moves in timing with the respiratory diaphragm, and both can influence the quality and mechanics of the exhalation, therefore contributing to our voice!

 Relationship of the Pelvic Floor to a Chakra System:

-While there is no scientific evidence of the chakra systems, we can gain practical information and insights by learning about what yoga traditions teach about chakras, and perhaps consider some of these perspectives and use them to inform our pelvic rehab and wellness practice, staying within the scope of practice of our professions.
+While there is no scientific evidence of the chakra systems, we can gain practical information and insights by learning about what yoga traditions teach about chakras.
+We can then utilize some of these perspectives to inform our pelvic rehab and wellness practice while staying within the scope of practice of our professions.
 I give some examples of how this might be done and why it might be valuable in some of the case studies in my online course.

-In this blog, we reviewed the wide-ranging roles that the pelvic floor plays in our body.
-Pelvic health is essential for all of us, men and women, and the roles of the pelvic floor are not just limited to bowel and bladder health or reproduction and sexual functions but it also plays a role in hip health, breathing, vocalization, and is also a key player in our core strategy movement and balance system.
-Furthermore, there are numerous biopsychosocial factors that may influence the ability of the pelvic floor to fulfill the above roles.
-This is where yoga comes in and can offer a pragmatic and accessible biopsychosocial, whole-person centered framework and specific practices to enhance pelvic floor rehab, health, and wellness.
+In this blog, we reviewed the wide-ranging roles that the pelvic floor plays in our bodies.
+Pelvic health is essential for both men and women.
+The roles of the pelvic floor are not just limited to bowel and bladder health or reproduction and sexual functions, but it also plays a role in hip health, breathing, and vocalization.
+The pelvic floor is also a key player in our core strategy movement and balance system.
+Furthermore, numerous biopsychosocial factors may influence the ability of the pelvic floor to fulfill the above roles.
+This is where yoga can offer a pragmatic and accessible biopsychosocial, whole-person centred framework, and specific practices to enhance pelvic floor rehab, health, and wellness.

-Whether you are a pelvic floor physical therapist, yoga therapist or other movement practitioner looking to expand your current approach or wanting to learn more about pelvic floor and yoga therapy, continue your education with Shelly’s complete online course (over 14 hours of a combination of lecture and practices on video content) which you can take on your time and schedule, and own forever.
+Whether you are a pelvic floor physical therapist, yoga therapist or other movement practitioner looking to expand your current approach or wanting to learn more about the pelvic floor and yoga therapy, continue your education with Shelly’s complete online course (over 14 hours of a combination of lecture and practices on video content).
+You can take the course on your time and schedule and own it forever.